As our readers know, Vator has started a series called: When they were young.

 Hilton also creates an original broadcast for the YouTube community taking advantage of the new PVA offering on the YouTube homepage.
 Fox Broadcasting Company also utilizes the new PVA in conjunction with the Paris Hilton sponsorship to promote the Fall Season launch of Prison Break.

-Content, at one year and seven months: In September 2006, YouTube signs a deal with Warner Music to post content, including music videos, interviews with artists and behind-the-scenes footage.
+Content, at one year and seven months from founding, one year and four months from launch: In September 2006, YouTube signs a deal with Warner Music to post content, including music videos, interviews with artists and behind-the-scenes footage.
 Bambi Francisco aptly calls out that YouTube is ushering in the Internet soap genre.

-Acquisition, at one year and eight months: On October 9, 2006, it was announced that YouTube would be purchased by Google for $1.65 billion in stock.
+Acquisition, at one year and eight months from founding, one year and five months from launch: On October 9, 2006, it was announced that YouTube would be purchased by Google for $1.65 billion in stock.

 Following the acquisition, YouTube would operate independently and all YouTube employees would remain with the company.